 The above eight-fold path leads to self-realization (atmadarshana).
 The purpose of hathayoga is achievement of mental stability by silencing the mind through pranayama.
 Achievement of mental stability arouses the dormant divine power in human being called kundalini.
 Arousal of the dormant divine power enables hearing the subtle sounds (nada) and absorption of the mind in the state of samadhi.

-Benefits of yoga Can everyone benefit from yoga ?
+Can everyone benefit from yoga ?

 Yes.
 However, this benefit may not be possible if you do not practice the correct technique of yoga or practice it irregularly.
 As mentioned above, yoga includes a variety of techniques and you need to choose those that are useful to you and most suited for your individual needs.
 For example, the needs for specific techniques of yoga would differ for a housewife, a child, an athlete, a teacher, a student, or a factory worker.
 This is because their ways of life are quite different from each other.
 Because of the wide range of techniques in yoga, it can fulfill needs in almost all people.
 Basic fitness in daily life is a common need of everyone.
 Yoga can fulfill this need irrespective of the type of work you do, your role in life or the type of food you eat.
 Yoga can help everyone play his or her roles more efficiently, more smoothly and more comfortably.